Affiliate links on Android Authority may earn us a commission. Learn more.

 MicroSD cards and external storage

-If you’ve bought a new camera, laptop, phone, or game console recently, it’s always good to have extra storage.
-As we continue to do more and more on our phones, expandable storage is quickly becoming one of the essential phone accessories to get.
+If you’ve recently bought a new camera, laptop, phone, or game console, it’s always good to have extra storage.
+As we continue to do more and more on our phones, expandable storage cards are quickly becoming one of the essential phone accessories to get.

-As far as additional storage for phones is concerned, the good news is that microSD card support is once again available on a lot of new smartphones, after going away entirely a few years ago.
-If your phone doesn’t have a microSD card slot, you can still get an external USB flash drive to address your storage needs.
+As far as additional storage for phones is concerned, the good news is that microSD card support is once again available on a select number of new smartphones after going away entirely a few years ago.
+If your phone doesn’t have a microSD card slot, you can still get an external USB flash drive to address your storage needs, or look to cloud storage alternatives.

 What to look for when buying additional storage for your phone